mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ##### Bus Voltage Magnitude Measurements
-First, let us examine the results obtained from AC power flow, as these voltage magnitude values will be used to generate measurements:
+First, we inspect the AC power flow results because the voltage magnitudes will be used to generate measurements:
 ```@example acStateEstimation
 printBusData(powerFlow)
 ```

-One way to obtain measurements is by creating all bus voltage magnitude measurements using a function that directly utilizes the results from AC power flow:
+One way to obtain measurements is to create all bus voltage magnitude measurements with a function that uses the AC power flow results directly:
 ```@example acStateEstimation
 @voltmeter(label = "Meter ?")
 addVoltmeter!(monitoring, powerFlow; variance = 1e-4, noise = true)
 nothing # hide
 ```

-By setting `noise = true`, white Gaussian noise with `variance = 1e-4` is added to the exact bus voltage magnitude values to generate measurement values:
+Setting `noise = true` adds white Gaussian noise with `variance = 1e-4` to the exact bus voltage magnitudes to generate measurement values:
 ```@example acStateEstimation
 printVoltmeterData(monitoring)
 nothing # hide